glennhenry/cs-notes/docs/computer-and-programming-fundamentals/03-bitwise-operation/bitwise-operation.md

 Bit masking is the process of selectively manipulate or extract specific bits within a binary value using various bitwise operations.

-- Extracting specific bits : Consider a binary values, we want to extract first four digits from the right.
+- Extracting specific bits: Consider a binary values, we want to extract first four digits from the right.
 We will then choose the appropriate **binary mask**, which is the binary values pattern used to manipulate the target binary.

   ```
   Value:   10101010